carnesen-archive/bitcoin-config/readme.md

 Returns an object containing the default configuration for the specified chain.
 The return type has literal-specific values.
 For example, the expression `getDefaultConfig('main').rpcport` has value `8332` and a [numeric literal type](https://www.typescriptlang.org/docs/handbook/advanced-types.html) `8332`.

 ## More information
 This library has over 80 unit tests with >99% coverage.
 [The tests](src/__tests__) make assertions not only about its runtime behavior but also about its types using [dtslint](https://github.com/Microsoft/dtslint).
 If you want to see more examples of how it works, that'd be a good place to start.
 If you encounter any bugs or have any questions or feature requests, please don't hesitate to file an issue or submit a pull request on this project's repository on GitHub.
-A quick note about security, this project has zero (non-dev) dependencies, and its maintainer (that's me!) is VERY security conscious, particularly so after recent npm supply-chain attacks targeting bitcoin wallets.
-I've enabled two-factor authentication on both my GitHub and npm accounts, and I pledge to keep maintaining this project myself for the forseeable future.
-Happy coding! #BUIDL

 ## License